318 Old Main, University of Arkansas

 Phone: (479) 575-5825

 Jack Lyons works mainly in epistemology, cognitive science, and philosophy of mind.
-Recent projects concern various issues in the foundations of cognitive science, including modularity, the nature of representation, multiple realizability, and the recent neoreductionist movement in the philosophy of mind.
-Most of his current work has involved the epistemology of perception.
+He is concerned with various issues in the foundations of cognitive science, including modularity, concept empiricism, the nature of representation, multiple realizability, and the recent neoreductionist movement.
+In epistemology, he has been trying to defend a scientifically informed reliabilist theory that makes sense of both inferential and noninferential justification.
+Much of his recent work has concerned topics in the epistemology of perception, e.g., the role of conscious experience in perceptual justification, the influence and epistemic significance of background beliefs, the content of perceptual beliefs, and the relation between perceptual beliefs and epistemologically basic beliefs.
 He has a recent book on Oxford University Press, entitled Perception and Basic Beliefs, and is an associate editor for the journal Episteme: A Journal of Individual and Social Epistemology.

 - “Experience, Evidence, and Externalism”.
 (2008).
 Australasian Journal of Philosophy.

 - “Clades, Capgras, and Perceptual Kinds”.
 (2007).
 Philosophical Topics 33, 185-206.

 - “In Defense of Epiphenomenalism”.
 (2006).
 Philosophical Psychology 19, 767-94.

 - “Perceptual Belief and Nonexperiential Looks”.
 (2005).
 Philosophical Perspectives 19, 237-56.

 - “Representational Analyticity”.
 (2005).
 Mind and Language 20, 392-422.

 - “Carving the Mind at its (Not Necessarily Modular) Joints”.
 (2001).
 British Journal for the Philosophy of Science 52, 277-302.